mbianchidev/mbianchidev/note-to-recruiters.md

 I discounts my freelancer rate if:
   - you are a non-for profit organization;
   - I'm doing meaningful work - e.g. sustainability, children education...
-  - you are a pre-seed/seed startup, I really dig the idea, plus your founder(s) and if you offer me some equities. _Series A+ gets the full price, sorry._
+  - you are a pre-seed/seed startup, I really dig both the idea and the founder(s).
+To discount my rate I require that you offer me some equities in the form of .2-5% of the company total shares. _Series A+ gets the full price, sorry._

 I'm open to full-time with some flexibility and limitations to be discussed on a case-by-case basis.